walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will create a new Azure SQL database to migrate the on-premises database to.

-1. Open the Azure portal at https://portal.azure.com and log in using your subscription credentials.
+1. Open the Azure portal at https://portal.azure.com and log in using your subscription credentials if it's not still up.

 2. Expand the portal's left navigation by selecting **Show portal menu** in the top left then select **+ Create a resource**, then select **Databases**, then select **SQL Database**.